 - Leonard Sachs … Scientist

-The live-action scenes were filmed entirely in the UK, including London.
+The live-action scenes were filmed entirely in the UK.
 The stop-motion animation special effects were shot in a Los Angeles studio.